 She was appointed as a Commander of the Order of the British Empire in 2015 and then in 2019 Dame Commander.

-In 2006 she was awarded the Queens Police Medal and in the 2011 New Years Honours she was awarded a CBE.
+Matt was awarded a Queens Police Medal in the New Year Honours List 2018

 Joanne is a serving Sergeant with Police Scotland.
 Having joined in 2007, Joanne was posted to work in Glasgow’s East End and has served as both a response and community police officer.
-She now works in Force Executive where she provides administrative support to the senior management within Police Scotland.
 She joined the Trust in 2012 and aims to raise awareness of the charity across Scotland and to represent female officers on the board.
-Joanne’s husband is also a serving police officer in Police Scotland, based at Maryhill police office.
+Joanne’s husband is also a serving police officer in Police Scotland.

 David is a serving Sergeant with Police Scotland.
 His uncle, Kenneth Acheson, was an officer in the Royal Ulster Constabulary GC until he was murdered by terrorists.
 He designed the PC Bill Barker memorial pin badge which raised thousands for Bill's favourite charity the Great North Air Ambulance.
 He authored the Scottish Police Roll of Honour book on behalf of the Trust.
 David was appointed as a Member of the Most Excellent Order of the British Empire (MBE) in the 2016 New Years Honours, later in the same year he was elected as a Fellow of the Society of Antiquaries of Scotland for his work on Police history in Scotland.